ESIPFed/data-help-desk/docs/how_to/create_a_survey_form.md

 create a survey using Google Forms and collect responses in Google Sheets.
 See [How to Create Survey in Google Forms (8 Easy Steps)](https://www.geeksforgeeks.org/how-to-create-a-survey-using-google-forms/).

-## The importance of a user survey
+## The Importance of a User Survey

 User satisfaction surveys are a powerful tool for data help desks, providing valuable insights that help improve services, foster loyalty, and maintain a